ncs-pl/clawflake/README.md

 # Clawflake

-Clawflake is a Rust application which implements [Twitter's Snowflake](https://github.com/twitter-archive/snowflake/tree/snowflake-2010) and communicates using [gRPC](https://grpc.io/).
+Clawflake is a Rust application which implements [Twitter Snowflakes](https://github.com/twitter-archive/snowflake/tree/snowflake-2010) and communicates using [gRPC](https://grpc.io/).

 Snowflake ID numbers are 63 bits integers stored as `i64`.